-The Influence of the Merdeka Curriculum on the Moral Development of Elementary School (SD) Children.
+Exploring the Influence of the Merdeka Curriculum on Elementary Students’ Moral Development

-This article aims to analyze the impact of the implementation of the Independent Curriculum on the moral development of elementary school children.
-The Independent Curriculum, with its focus on flexibility, relevance, and student-centered learning, is expected to have a positive impact on the formation of character and moral values.
-This study uses a literature study method to examine the concept of the Independent Curriculum, the theory of elementary school children's moral development, and their potential relationships.
-The results of the discussion show that flexibility in the Independent Curriculum allows teachers to integrate moral values contextually and relevantly to students' needs.
-Project-based learning and collaboration also have the potential to foster empathy, responsibility, and social awareness.
-However, effective implementation requires a deep understanding of the stages of children's moral development and appropriate teaching strategies.
-In conclusion, the Independent Curriculum has significant potential in supporting the moral development of elementary school children, but its success is highly dependent on planned and adaptive implementation.
+This article aims to analyze the impact of the implementation of the Merdeka Curriculum on the moral development of elementary school students.
+The Merdeka Curriculum, which emphasizes flexibility, relevance, and student-centered learning, is expected to contribute positively to the development of students’ character and moral values.
+This study employs a literature review method to examine the concept of the Merdeka Curriculum, theories of moral development in elementary school children, and the potential relationship between the curriculum and students’ moral growth.
+The findings indicate that the flexibility of the Merdeka Curriculum enables teachers to integrate moral values contextually and in accordance with students’ needs.
+In addition, project-based learning and collaborative activities have the potential to foster empathy, responsibility, and social awareness among students.
+However, effective implementation requires teachers to possess a deep understanding of children’s stages of moral development as well as appropriate instructional strategies.
+The implications of this study suggest that elementary school teachers and educational policymakers should strengthen the integration of character education and ethical digital literacy within the learning process.
+Furthermore, schools are encouraged to design learning activities that promote students’ moral reasoning, collaboration, and social responsibility through meaningful real-life experiences.
+In conclusion, the Merdeka Curriculum has significant potential to support the moral development of elementary school students.
+Nevertheless, its success largely depends on well-planned and adaptive implementation practices.

 Published